What I Was Looking For In A Video Projector

-Since I had never looked into projectors before I was really shocked to see how high prices for projectors go.
-I mean the higher end projectors are, I mean a lot of the higher priced stuff is in the $25,000 – $30,000 range.
+Since I had never looked into projectors before, I was really shocked to see how high prices for projectors go.
+A lot of the higher-priced stuff is in the $25,000 – $30,000 range.

 I was not looking to spend anywhere near that amount, but I did want a really nice projector.
 After seeing those initial prices, I kind of felt like maybe I wasn’t going to be able to spring for a nice projector after all.
 Realistically I was expecting to spend around $2,000 maybe up to $3,000.

 Luckily there are a few projectors out there that give you great value without breaking the bank.

 I wrote this article hoping to help others not feel as overwhelmed as I did when doing projector research for their movie theater.

 *PLEASE NOTE, SOME OF THESE LINKS ARE AFFILIATE LINKS.
 THAT MEANS IF YOU CLICK ON ONE OF THE PRODUCT LINKS, WE’LL RECEIVE A SMALL COMMISSION AT NO EXTRA COST TO YOU.
 IT HELPS SUPPORT THIS BLOG AND ALLOWS US TO KEEP SHARING OUR CONTENT FOR FREE.
 AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 So in doing my research, I learned a bunch.
 It’s hard to remember every aha moment, but I’m gonna give it a whirl, here are some of my aha moments.